django/dsf-working-groups/active/website.md

 Individuals can express interest by emailing to the working group mailing list at `website-wg@djangoproject.com`

 ### How will decisions on adding/removing members be handled?
-Direct membership: new members may self-nominate; the WG will vote (50%+1) to approve/deny new members; the WG will directly vote on new Chair/Co-Chairs.
+Direct membership: new members may self-nominate; the WG will vote (50%+1) to approve/deny new members.
+The WG will vote for New Chair/Co-Chairs and decision to appoint will be based on gaining majority votes.

-Members join the group for a 2 year term.
+Members join the group for one year term.
 At the end of this term, they need to opt into staying involved to keep being a member of the group.